ardnet/commerce_paydollar/README.txt

 Note:
 Currently is not supported for 3D Transaction yet.
-As I actually need to experience more with this type of payment.
+As I actually need to study and experience more with this type of payment.

 Requirements